 |1 - 1.5 inch|

-In anticipation of a cold chain inspection before receiving influenza vaccine, review how to monitor the vaccine fridge temperature and how to handle a cold chain excursion.
+Before receiving influenza vaccine, review how to monitor the vaccine fridge temperature and handle a cold chain excursion.

-As a primary care provider, your initial allotment of the publicly funded influenza vaccine is based on the products and quantities that Public Health receives.
+As a primary care provider, your one time allotment of the publicly funded influenza vaccine is based on the products and quantities that Public Health receives.
 We aim for an equitable distribution to all health care providers interested in participating in the Universal Influenza Immunization Program.

 After you receive your initial allotment in October, you will be able to order more flu vaccine from Public Health using the seasonal influenza vaccine order form.

 Public Health is unable to take your unused influenza vaccine back to use or redistribute.
 To help ensure less waste, only order influenza vaccine in amounts that you're certain your office can use.
-You can order more vaccine as required.
+You can order more vaccine as required and as available.

-Pharmacies that have successfully completed the prequalification process need to refer to the Universal Influenza Immunization Program or contact the Ministry of Health for information related to vaccine ordering, return, reporting and reimbursement.
-The Ministry of Health will notify all approved pharmacies in an email before the launch of the 2020-2021 Universal Influenza Immunization Program in fall 2020.
+Pharmacies that have successfully completed the prequalification process need to refer to the Universal Influenza Immunization Program or contact the Ministry of Health for more information, including vaccine ordering, reporting and reimbursement.
+The Ministry of Health will email all approved pharmacies participating in the Universal Influenza Immunization Program in fall 2021.

-The Ministry of Health will notify all approved vaccine providers in an email before the launch of the 2020-2021 Universal Influenza Immunization Program in fall 2020.
-Facilities that have successfully completed the pre-qualification process can order from Public Health using the Universal Influenza Immunization Program order form.
+The Ministry of Health will email all approved vaccine providers participating in the 2021-2022 Universal Influenza Immunization Program.
+Facilities, such as workplaces, nursing agencies and retirement homes that don't routinely store vaccine, and have successfully completed the pre-qualification process can order from Public Health using the Universal Influenza Immunization Program order form.